100 Notable alumni of

 -

-R'Bonney Nola Gabriel is an American fashion designer & beauty pageant titleholder who won Miss Universe 2022, becoming the ninth competitor from the US to win the title, as well as the oldest entrant.
-She previously won Miss USA 2022.
+R'Bonney Nola Gabriel is an American fashion designer and beauty pageant titleholder best known for winning the title of she had previously.
+Gabriel won the Miss Texas USA 2022 and Miss USA 2022 titles, becoming the ninth competitor from the United States to win the Miss Universe 2022 title, as well as the oldest entrant.

 -